xieshihua/utilities/cmd/readme.md

   arg2             The second argument. arg3             The third argument.

-Example 1: The following command demos a [Test] run with 5 auguments, and to show the command of listing the content of the default folder set by [Path_to_Check].
+Example 1: The following command demos a [Test] run with 5 arguments, and to show the command of listing the content of the default folder set by [Path_to_Check].

     C:\dvlp>cmd_template.cmd arg1 arg2 arg3 arg4 arg5 /t

-Example 2: The following command demos an [Active] run with 3 auguments, and to list the content of [C:\Program Files] specified by the [/P] optional argument.
+Example 2: The following command demos an [Active] run with 3 arguments, and to list the content of [C:\Program Files] specified by the [/P] optional argument.

     C:\dvlp>cmd_template.cmd arg1 arg2 arg3 "/P:C:\Program Files"